Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Application to density estimation

-Starting from (\ref{trivialbounddensity}) and applying Proposition \ref{consdirect2} to the stationary sequence $(X_{i,n}(x))_{i\in\mathbf{Z}}$, Proposition \ref{applidensity} follows provided we establish the following bounds (in what follows $C$ is a positive constant not depending on $n$ which may vary from line to line):
+Starting from (\ref{trivialbounddensity}) and applying Proposition \ref{consdirect2} to the stationary sequence $(X_{i,n}(x))_{i\in\mathbf{Z}}$, Proposition~\ref{applidensity} follows provided we establish the following bounds (in what follows $C$ is a positive constant which may vary from line to line, and that may depend on $p$, $c$ and $\eta$ but not on $n$):

 and that for $\varepsilon>0$ small enough,

 and

 In what follows, we shall prove these bounds.
 Notice first that